 Download a slideshow tutorial for this process below:

-There are now four layers in the WMS and WMTS Texas Imagery Service.
+There are several layers in the WMTS and WMS Texas Imagery Service.
 The “Texas” layer contains the most current imagery available for Texas.
 As new imagery become available for 'block' areas in Texas (Ex.
 Dallas, Houston, etc), the older imagery are placed into the yearly layers depending on the year the imagery was flown.
-For example, the Austin block is shown in ‘texas-2014’ as 2014 flown imagery because this block was updated with 2015 flown imagery represented in the ‘Texas’ image catalog.
+For example, the Austin block in the ‘texas-2016’ layer shows imagery flown in 2016 because this block was updated with imagery flown in 2017 represented in the ‘Texas’ layer.

 This layer contains imagery captured by Google in 2014 that is now archived to the texas-2014 layer after new imagery became available.
 This layer will eventually contain all imagery collected in 2014.